bbanddd/ADDL/docs/study.md

 ```

 ## Continuous
-To mitigate the impact of single PNG result, we get continuous stragegy.
+Considering the feature should be continuous in 3D spatial, to mitigate the impact of single PNG result, we get continuous methodology.
+The pseudo code is listed below.
 ```
 if there exists continuous N AD png:
 	subject_class = AD